 Healthy Taco Salad with ground turkey, veggies, greens, cheese, and one simple ingredient that replaces unhealthy bottled dressing.
-It is easy, filling, and a family favorite.
+It is easy, filling, and a summer family favorite!

 Is Taco Salad Healthy?